 While it is illegal for anyone to expose their private areas to others in public, it is also illegal to secretly take photographs or video of another person’s private parts when that person reasonably believes that he or she has appropriately covered those areas.
 The “upskirting” statute was passed by the Massachusetts Legislature and signed into law by the Governor in March of 2014, and a violation of the law carries up to two and a half years in jail.
 Secretly photographing or videotaping a child in this manner is punishable by more than five years in prison.

 All sex crimes carry severe criminal penalties and collateral consequences.
-Middlesex County open and gross lewd and lascivious behavior attorney Chris Spring prosecuted these types of cases when he served as an assistant district attorney and he has successfully defended these crimes since founding Spring & Spring.
+Concord open and gross lewd and lascivious behavior attorney Chris Spring prosecuted these types of cases when he served as an assistant district attorney and he has successfully defended these crimes since founding Spring & Spring.
 We are ready to represent you today regardless of whether you’ve been accused of dissemination of matter harmful to minors or rape.